aws-samples/simple-smart-mirror/docs/HOW_IT_WORKS.md

 ### While developing

 During the development of the code, you want to have git repository checked out on Cloud9 IDE or on your local computer.
-Any code changes you will commit to the git repository and that code will be pushed to the raspberry pi.
-However, while experimenting with small code changes and learning how details affect the behaviour of your LED it may be tedious to wait for the change->commit->pipeline->deploy->call Alexa to execute cycle.
-To test the code on Raspberry Pi login to the Raspberry Pi either using ```ssh``` or through IDE of your choise.
+Any code changes you will commit to the git repository and that code will be pushed to the Raspberry Pi.
+However, while experimenting with small code changes and learning how details affect the behavior of your LED it may be tedious to wait for the change->commit->pipeline->deploy->call Alexa to execute cycle.
+To test the code on Raspberry Pi login to the Raspberry Pi either using ```ssh``` or through IDE of your choice.

 The service code is deployed in /home/smart-mirror/script.
 Implement your code in ```smart_mirror.py``` as a new method.
 Test your code by calling that method from ```test.py```.

 ### Best practice for LED control code

-The LED control code method in ```smart_mirror.py``` will be executed continously by ```agt_smart_mirror.py``` (until Alexa is told to stop) in a separate thread.
+The LED control code method in ```smart_mirror.py``` will be executed continuously by ```agt_smart_mirror.py``` (until Alexa is told to stop) in a separate thread.
 While the method is executing the service is "blocked" from accepting input.
 The best user experience of the skill is achieved when user can at any time say "Alexa stop" and the assistant is immediately (within a second or two) able to cancel whatever the device is doing.
 This is why it's important to keep the execution of methods in ```smart_mirror.py``` as short as possible.
 Depending of the idea this means that any states, if they are needed, should be kept in ```agt_smart_mirror.py``` and passed to the method in ```smart_mirror.py``` upon each execution.
-To be able to have capability that runs "forever" until interrupted by the user we execute this in a loop (see loop()) and control the interuption by the user with global variables. (see `self.keep_cycling`, `self.startAction()`, `self.stopAction()`).
+To be able to have capability that runs "forever" until interrupted by the user we execute this in a loop (see loop()) and control the interruption by the user with global variables. (see `self.keep_cycling`, `self.startAction()`, `self.stopAction()`).

-Good examples to study this are the methods ```clock()``` that quickly calculates what 3 pixels to light and does that and exits.
+Good examples to study this are the methods (when implemented) ```clock()``` that quickly calculates what 3 pixels to light and does that and exits.
 Similarly ```police()``` simulates a light pattern that executes in few seconds and exits and is then repeated by the ```agt_smart_mirror.py```

 ## Integrate the method with the "Alexa Gadget"-service (smart-mirror service)

-An Alexa intent will delivered as "directive" through the bluetooth connection to Echo Dot.
+An Alexa intent will delivered as "directive" through the bluetooth connection to Amazon Echo.
 Smart-mirror service (```agt_smart_mirror.py```) will interpret that directive and execute the corresponding LED control code.

 To build that you will need to do following:
 1. Define an "Action" in the "Actions" enumeration. (use unique integer).
 This is used by help function "startAction(Action)" later.